bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 date: 2026-05-29
 ---

-Notes on my journey getting to grips with what banks do and how they do it.
+#### Some notes on my journey getting to grips with what banks do and how they do it.

 My initial, schoolboy understanding of how banks worked was the following:
 * Depositors deposited money at the bank (for simplicity I imagined handing over some banknotes).
 * The bank lends this out to lendees, and charges them interest for the priveledge.
 * Some of the interest paid by the lendees is passed on from the bank to the depositor as an incentive to bank with them.

+It turns out this description doesn't fully capture what goes on, I don't want to say that it is wrong, as in some sense it is a fairly truthful representation, it's just simplified to the point that you cannot use this mental model to usefully reason many things about banks.
+This may be fine as many people can go their whole lives without contemplating what is to follow and only care about the bank's interface which allows them to - deposit money for interest, move money, and obtain loans.

 This naturally raises some thoughts:
 1. Something feels impossible about the lendees having to pay back more interest to the bank than money they were given.